HL7NZ/nzf/input/pagecontent/glossary-234234.md

 MPP – Medicinal Product Pack; an NZMT concept reflecting a generic pack and its contents expressed in generic terms

-MPUU – Medicinal Product Unit of Use; an NZMT concept reflecting a specific formulation of a generic medicine
+MPUU – Medicinal Product Unit of Use; an NZMT concept reflecting a specific dose-form of a generic medicine

 no-action dampening – the withholding of Stockelys alerts that recommend no action (alerts that confirm there is a basis for the assertion that there is no interaction) (cf. topical dampening)

 NZF – New Zealand Formulary

-NZFc – New Zealand Formulary for Childern
+NZFc – New Zealand Formulary for Children

 NZMT – New Zealand Medicines Terminology, part of the NZULM

 NZULM – New Zealand Universal List of Medicines

-Pharmacode – a unique identifier of pharmaceuticals within NZ, an integer up to 9 digits long
+Pharmacode – a unique identifier of pharmaceuticals within NZ, an integer up to 9 digits long provided by the Pharmacy Guild of New Zealand (Inc)

 SCTID – SNOMED Clinical Terms Identifier; a 19 digit number used in the NZMT; SNOMED is the system used for allocating these identifiers, and ensuring that they are unique across the world.